RobotLocomotion/drake/doc/developers.rst

 Binary Packages
 ---------------

-The binary releases of Drake are built with GCC 5.4 on Ubuntu Xenial, GCC 7.3 on Ubuntu Bionic, and Apple LLVM 10.0 on macOS High Sierra.
+The binary releases of Drake are built with GCC 5.4 on Ubuntu Xenial, GCC 7.4 on Ubuntu Bionic, and Apple LLVM 11.0.0 on macOS Mojave.

 The links for these packages are listed in :ref:`binary-installation`.